david-vanderson/dvui/README.md

 ### On Top of Existing Mach App

-As an example, we'll extend the mach example `instanced-cube`.
+As an example, we'll extend the mach example `instanced-cube` to control the number of cubes on screen.
+We'll start with 12 (`shown_instances` in the code) and have a button to add a cube and a button to remove a cube.

 Link or copy this repo into the example:
 ```sh